UMassCDS/PubScraper/README.md

 - [ ] Standardize data formats (use well-formed CSV, JSON, data structures, rather than ad-hoc text files)
 - [ ] Data pipeline documentation
 - [ ] Automate data pipelines to run on a schedule or prompted by user input
+- [ ] Use headless browser so that you can use your computer while this thing is running